mozilla/pkipolicy/rootstore/policy.md

     keyCertSign and/or cRLSign or a basicConstraints extension with the cA field set to true is considered to be mis-issued.

-4. A certificate is disabled by turning off one or more of the three trust bits (Websites, Email, Code Signing).
+4. A certificate is disabled by turning off one or more of the trust bits (Websites, Email).
 Disablement or removal of a certificate may be initiated by submitting a bug report to the mozilla.org Bugzilla system, as described in the [Root Change Process](https://wiki.mozilla.org/CA:Root_Change_Process) or the